skhiggins/KLC_Guide/README.md

 ## Connect to the server

-1. Use your NetID to connect via VPN.
+1. If you are not on campus, use your NetID to connect via VPN.
 [Instructions](https://kb.northwestern.edu/page.php?id=94726).
-Note that every time you want to connect to the server, you first need to connect to the VPN.
+Note that every time you want to connect to the server, you first need to connect to the VPN if you are not on campus.

 2. If you have a Mac, open the terminal.
 If you have Windows, first install [Cygwin](https://www.cygwin.com/) so that you can use Linux commands from the command line, then you can open the command line with Windows+R, type cmd, Enter.